pak-123/pak-123/README.md

 <h2 align="center">✨ About Me</h2>

 <p align="center">
 I'm a passionate <strong>Frontend Developer</strong> and a student at <strong>Saylani Mass IT Training (SMIT)</strong>.
-I enjoy transforming ideas into modern, responsive, and user-friendly websites with a strong focus on clean design and smooth user experience.
-I primarily work with HTML, CSS, JavaScript, Bootstrap, Tailwind CSS, Firebase, and GSAP, and I'm continuously expanding my skills by exploring new technologies and best practices in web development.
-My goal is to become a professional <strong>Full Stack Web Developer</strong> and build impactful digital products.
+I enjoy transforming ideas into clean, responsive, and user-friendly websites with a strong focus on performance and user experience.
+I work with <strong>HTML, CSS, JavaScript, Bootstrap, Tailwind CSS, Firebase,</strong> and <strong>GSAP</strong>, while continuously improving my skills by exploring modern web technologies.
+My goal is to become a <strong>Full Stack Web Developer</strong> and build digital products that make a meaningful impact.
 </p>

 ---